Hume (programming language)

 Hume is a functionally based programming language developed at the University of St Andrews and Heriot-Watt University in Scotland since the year 2000.
 The language name is both an acronym meaning 'Higher-order Unified Meta-Environment' and an honorific to the 18th-century philosopher David Hume.
-It targets real-time embedded systems, aiming to produce a design that is both highly abstract, yet which will still allow precise extraction of time and space execution costs.
-This allows programmers to guarantee the bounded time and space demands of executing programs.
+It targets real-time computing embedded systems, aiming to produce a design that is both highly abstract, and yet allows precise extraction of time and space execution costs.
+This allows guaranteeing the bounded time and space demands of executing programs.